jankcat/jira-visual-diff/README.md

 ## Info

-A visual comparison tool that displays your diff right in JIRA!
+A visual comparison tool that displays your diffs right in JIRA!

 ## Installation

 ### Pre-reqs & Notes

-- The library was built to use SauceLabs or a Se2 Grid, but can easily be adapted to other hosts like BrowserStack.
-Check the BrowserManager class out!
+- The library was built to use SauceLabs or a Se3 Grid, but can easily be adapted to other services like BrowserStack.
+Check the IBrowser interface out!
 - ImageMagick.NET runs on Windows, Linux, and MacOS at the time of this writing, so this should work cross-platform.
-- The docker compose file spins up a SauceConnect proxy instance, allowing for internal sites to be diff'd.
-This can be disabled, and I will add instructions how when I have time... whoops.
+- The library can be used with other applications, but this repo contains a JIRA WebHook-compatible WebAPI as well as a RabbitMQ Consumer/Worker as scaffolding.
+- To keep the lib flexible, how to take the screenshots as well as how to browse is completely definable via interfaces.

-### TestCaseManager
+### ITestCaseManager

-The tool uses a TestCaseManager.
+The tool uses an `ITestCaseManager`.
 Essentially, the test case manager is what directs the browser to your relevant environments.
 Since we are using the tool across multiple clients and projects, we needed a way to manage the different "requirements" for taking the screenshots:

 - Some pages require username/password
 - Some sites have modals that need to be closed
 - Some pages need accordions or other components interacted with prior to screenshots being taken

-Since these varied so much, the easiest solution was to utilize TestCaseManagers based on the JIRA Project (the front part of the JIRA ticket number).
+Since these varied so much, the easiest solution was to utilize `ITestCaseManager`s.
+Your worker can impliment its own `ITestCaseManager`s and provide them to the `OrchestrationUtils` as desired.

-Take a look at the ExampleTestCaseManager class provided and customize it to your liking.
-Once you are complete, don't forget to add your own to the NNAHUtils' RunJiraDiff function.
-This function is the basic orchestration for our multi-site capturing, and contains the logic that decides which TestCaseManager will be used for a given test case.
+Take a look at the `ExampleTestCaseManager` class provided and customize it to your liking.

+### IBrowser

+In order to allow flexibility between browsers and web drivers, an `IBrowser` interface is utilized.
+Some projects prefer Selenium, some prefer Puppeteer, and likely other options will surface in the future as technology pushes forward.

+Check out the examples/pre-written `IBrowser`s if you want to see what is available or roll your own.

 ### JIRA